YitingLiu97/audio-diary/readme.md

 <!-- Every README should start with an H1 -->
-# The Good Project Readme Project
+# The Audio Diary Project
 <!-- A one sentence description of the project or assignment -->
 The Audio Diary is a website that allows people to express their feelings.
 The website converts the speech into visual representation with geometric shapes following the pastel color palette.
 [You can try it here.](https://yitingliu97-audio-diary.glitch.me/)